 What to Do!

 Well the answer here is simple.
 No matter what the issue you really should just call the experts.
-Find a local pest control company, tell them about what you have spotted, and they will come and access the situation.
+Find a local pest control company, like these Louisiana exterminators, tell them about what you have spotted, and they will come and access the situation.

 It may be tempting to lay traps for mice and rats but then you have dead animals to deal with and kids can find that hard.
 Poison is generally a bad idea if you are trying to lay it yourself.
 Pets and kids can easily get access and that doesn’t bare thinking about.